Allar/ue5-style-guide/README.md

 This repo is now located at https://github.com/Allar/ue5-style-guide.
 The default branch of this repository has been renamed `main`.

 ## This is currently for UE4.
-For UE5/v2, see the v2 branch.
+For UE5/v2, see the v2 branch
 ## Linter and Style Guide Documentation

 More technical documentation regarding Linter and the Style Guide can be found at our [ReadTheDocs](https://ue4-style-guide.readthedocs.io/en/latest/) page.